-Preheat oven to 300 degrees, and line a baking sheet with parchment paper or foil.
+- Preheat oven to 325 degrees Fahrenheit (160 degrees Celsius), and line a baking sheet with parchment paper or foil.

-Mix oats in a medium bowl with the next 7 ingredients.
+- Mix oats in a large bowl with the next 8 ingredients.

-Pour honey and vegetable oil into a small saucepan and heat over medium-low until the honey and oil have come together smoothly.
+- Pour honey and vegetable oil into a small saucepan and heat over medium-low until the honey and oil start to bubble and come together smoothly.

 - Pour honey mixture over oat mixture and stir until the liquid is incorporated.